VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Supervised Machine Learning method (borrowed from statistics)
   * One of the most common methods of analysis in metabolomics
   * Useful for prediction and classifiaction
-  * Builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”.
+  * Builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”

+  Cross Validation was then used to assess accuracy and performance of the model.

 ### Visualisation Techniques
   * #### Multicollinearity